 Write your awesome label here.

-The Black Resilience Network is a membership community of Black organizations and leaders supported by non-Black identifying people and organizations - who work each day to strengthen disaster and climate resilience, which requires advancing racial justice.
+The Black Resilience Network is a membership community of Black organizations and leaders supported by allies and ally organizations - who work each day to strengthen disaster and climate resilience, which requires advancing racial justice.
+The Black Resilience Network is convened by the 501(c)3 nonprofit Next Leadership Development.

 For those that love community + action